econoalchemist/HodlrOne/README.md

 - Security Seals
 - Fire Test & Recovery

-This product involves converting stndardized seed words into a corresponding numbered index.
+This product involves converting standardized seed words into a corresponding numbered index.
 Exercise caution when making such conversions.